 Enter a fraction below to simplify or reduce it to the simplest form.
 The calculator shows all of the steps to simplify a fraction to its lowest terms.

 Steps to Simplify

 How to Simplify a Fraction

 A fraction is a simplified fraction when the top and bottom numbers are as small as possible while still being whole numbers.
 Some fractions can be reduced to an equivalent fraction in a simpler form, which means simplifying the fraction to the lowest possible terms.

 A simplified or reduced fraction will not have any common factors between the numerator or denominator other than 1.

 For example, the fractions 3 / 4 and 6 / 8 are equivalent fractions, meaning they are equal.
 However, 3 / 4 is in the lowest possible terms because the only common factor of 3 and 4 is 1.

 There are a few steps to reduce a fraction using simplification.

 Step One: Find the Greatest Common Factor

 The first step to reducing a fraction is to find the greatest common factor [GCF] between the numerator and the denominator.
 You’ll need the greatest common factor in the second step.

-The greatest common factor is the largest number that is evenly divisible by both the numerator and denominator with no decimals.
+The greatest common factor is the largest number that is evenly divisible, or evenly goes into both the numerator and denominator with no decimals.

 For example, for the fraction is 6 / 8, let’s find the factors of 6 and 8.